 Question: I am getting my LL.M. in Tax, and want to practice in a law firm, but I just got an offer from a major accounting firm – should I take it?

-Answer: First, congratulations on your offer - as any candidate in the current job market can attest, it is still a very competitive market in a depressed economy, so having a job offer in hand is not something to be taken lightly.
+Answer: First, congratulations on your offer - as any candidate in the current job market can attest, it is still a very competitive market, so having a job offer in hand is not something to be taken lightly.

 The relative ease of moving from a law firm to government, in-house, or alternative service/consulting firm work and vice-versa is highly dependent on the practice area.
 As a general rule of thumb, most law firms have a strong bias towards candidates who are coming from a current position in another law firm, and preferably an AmLaw 100 firm or a prestigious boutique.
 There are a few notable exceptions, such as securities and white collar litigation candidates who have enforcement-side experience in government investigations from the DOJ or SEC, or patent attorneys and agents with strong technical backgrounds and substantive prosecution experience at tech companies and research labs.